programming/yourproperty/content/projects/parkwood-collection.md

 # <center> Which is better: Freehold vs Leasehold</center>

-## \* Above chart shows the average prices of landed properties in D19 for the past 10 years
+## \* Above chart shows average prices of landed in D19 for past 10 years

 ## \* Freehold (FH) is in BLUE and Leasehold (LH) is in ORANGE